CSEcon/Natalie_Cao_CSEcon206_Spring2022/FinalProject/Readme.md

 ### 2. Research Questions

 How to improve the efficiency and security of consortium blockchain?
+The "efficiency" refers to time efficiency specifically, namely the consensus time after processing quantities of transactions using the three algorithms (Sun et al. 2020).
+Security refers to the resistance of voting-based decentralized consensus (VDC) to prevalent attacks, including Doube Spending, Selfish Packing, and Targeted Attacks.
+The paper measures the corresponding probability of success as a criterion for security (Sun et al. 2020).

 ### 3. Methods